Ash-Eileen/terminal-app/README.md

 ------

 ## **Installation Instructions**

+Please note: this information is included in the help.md file in the docs folder [here](https://github.com/Ash-Eileen/terminal-app/blob/master/docs/help.md).

 1. If you do not have Ruby installed on your computer, please go to this [page](https://www.ruby-lang.org/en/documentation/installation/) and follow the installation instructions.